ShoshinNikita/budget-manager/README.md

 [swag](https://github.com/swaggo/swag) is used to generate API documentation.
 You can find more information about API endpoints in section [API](#api)

-#### Mocks

-Mocks are weakly used in tests. [mockery](https://github.com/vektra/mockery) was used to generate them.
-But it must be replaced with [gomock](https://github.com/golang/mock) due to the poor maintenance

 ### Endpoints

 #### Pages